Navagraham: Plot

-Nine people living as a joint family in a house has amongst them varied characters with weird idiosyncrasies.
+Nine people living as a joint family in a house have amongst them varied characters with weird idiosyncrasies.
 A thief and orphan, Baalu, enters the house and uses this to his advantage playing one family member against another.
-He then realizes that he is the son of Somu, the patriarch of the house, and then sets to reunite the family only to the thrown out by all of them in the end.
+He then realises that he is the son of Somu, the patriarch of the house, and then sets to reunite the family only to be thrown out by all of them in the end.